-Dr Flesher Fominaya has supervised PhDs in the areas of Historical Memory in Spain and Social Memory and Conflict in Colombia.
-She is currently supervising 4 PhD candidates in the areas of European citizenship, politics, cooperative movements and Tunisian Labour movements.
+Dr Flesher Fominaya has supervised PhDs in the areas of Labour Movements in Tunisia, Historical Memory in Spain, and Social Memory and Conflict in Colombia.
+She is currently supervising 5 PhD candidates in the areas of European citizenship, cooperative movements, feminist urban geography and transnational populism.
 She welcomes PhD proposals in the areas of social movements, hybrid parties, digital democracy, autonomy, and related areas.
 She leads the 3rd year module Power, Politics and Participation in the Digital Age.

-- Social Movements in a Globalized World (revised second edition) (forthcoming Palgrave Macmillan)
+- Social Movements in a Globalized World (revised second edition) (2020 Palgrave Macmillan)

-- The Routledge Handbook of Contemporary European Social Movements (Forthcoming, co-edited by Ramón Feenstra)
+- The Routledge Handbook of Contemporary European Social Movements (2019, co-edited by Ramón Feenstra)

 - (2017) European Anti-austerity and Pro-democracy Protests in the Wake of the Global Financial Crisis.
 Social Movement Studies, 16 (1) 1-20 doi. org/10.1080/14742837.2016.1256193